kaz-utashiro/greple/README.md

         greple --inside and command

     matches pattern `command` because the part of matched string is included in specified inside-area.
-Partial match failes when option **--strict** provided, and longer string never matches within shorter area.
+Partial match fails when option **--strict** provided, and longer string never matches within shorter area.